wildfly-extras/wildfly-camel/examples/camel-mail/README.md

 # camel-mail example

-This example demonstrates using the camel-email component with with WildFly Camel susbsystem to send and receive email.
+This example demonstrates using the camel-email component with WildFly Camel susbsystem to send and receive email.

 The example uses [Greenmail](http://www.icegreen.com/greenmail/) to configure a local mail server on your machine.
 This eliminates the need to use external mail services.
 The configuration for the WildFly mail subsystem can be found within `src/main/resources/standalone.xml`.